depression, loss of interest, loss of appetite, poor sleep, forgetfulness, irritability, guilt feelings, suicidal thoughts

 Symptoms of Depression

 Clinical depression or Major Depressive Disorder is not just about feeling sad, blue or unhappy.
-It is a medical condition characterised by the following symptoms for a period of at least two weeks (based on DSM IV):
+It is a medical condition characterised by the following symptoms for a period of at least two weeks (based on DSM 5):

 - depressed mood nearly every day